Creating Custom Commands¶

 Configuration discovery has been deprecated and will be removed in a future version of Drush.
 It is recommended that you avoid global Drush commands, and favor site-wide or PSR4 discovered commandfiles instead.
 If you really need commands that are not part of any Drupal site, consider making a stand-alone script or custom .phar instead.
 See ahoy, Robo and g1a/starter as potential starting points.

-Global commandfiles discoverable by configuration are not supported by default; in order to enable them, you must configure your drush.yml
+Global commandfiles discoverable by configuration are not supported by default; in order to enable them, you must configure your drush.yml configuration file to add an include search location.

 For example: